kowainik/learn4haskell/README.md

 [Haskell plugin](https://marketplace.visualstudio.com/items?itemName=haskell.haskell).
 The mentioned plugin would give you everything required to immediately start coding with Haskell.

+### Gitpod

+[Gitpod](https://www.gitpod.io/) is a VSCode-based Web IDE.
+With it, you can get a Haskell Environment out-of-the-box.
+It's free to use up to 50 hours per month.

+Just prepend `gitpod.io#` to your repo URL and you are ready to GO.

 ### How to develop

 The course assumes that you install Haskell tooling (GHC and Cabal), edit code